-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 Before venturing into any of these freezing wildernesses, it's worth checking out the kp index, a measure of electromagnetic activity in the atmosphere.
 A reading of two or higher is considered good for Northern Lights spotting.

-Here are some of the places the auroras will be showing up.
+Here are some of the places auroras show up.

 Jokulsarlon, Iceland

-Note: •This story was updated in March 2017